dragonflyoss/d7y.io/docs/reference/manage-console.md

 ## Preheats

-Only users with `root` role can list all preheat tasks.
+Display all of the preheat tasks.

 ![preheats](../resource/manager-console/preheats.png)